iMonkey0222/tiaopc_demo/README.md

 * Database: MySQL
 * Frontend: HTML5: Theme Canvas, JQuery, Javascript, CSS
 * Server: DigitalOcean 2GB Ram, 40GB Rom, 3TB Transfer, London; Forge; LNMP framework

+# For test user entry
+* For visitor, you can browser the items and other pages about out website and out team.
+* For anyone who want to have a try, you can get a limit access with the account below:
+..* login email: test@test.com
+..* login password: test2015